 Please contact the Undergraduate Financial Aid Office at (714) 997-6741 or the Graduate Financial Aid Office at (714) 628-2730 should you have questions.

-Additional Fire Safety and Policy information is available online.
+View additional Fire Safety and Policy information.

 The Chapman Student Health Center is located at the corner of Sycamore and Glassell and provides students with first aid care, care for acute illness, health maintenance including immunizations and testing and health screenings.

 The Health Center is open Monday through Friday 8:30 a.m. to 4:30 p.m..
 Walk-In hours are 8:30 a.m. - noon. during regular semesters.

 An appointment is usually needed to see the doctor or gynecological nurse practitioners.
 Please call to schedule an appointment with a health care provider.
 Appointments are needed in the afternoons.
 Doctors' hours vary according to their availability.